 Some of the newer NSAIDs were developed to block COX-2 instead of COX-1 enzymes in an attempt to lessen the negative effects on the horse’s gastrointestinal system.

-This includes the widely used Equioxx (Firocoxib), which is often recommended for horses with osteoarthritis.
+This includes the widely used Equioxx and Previcox (Firocoxib), which is often recommended for horses with osteoarthritis.

 However, COX-2 selective NSAIDs, including Equioxx, may not be completely safe in every circumstance either.

 Studies in people indicate that COX-2 selective NSAIDs have led to decreased incidence of damage to the stomach, but they have been less effective in reducing NSAID-related injury in the small and large intestine.

 The most common side effects associated with NSAID use in horses involve the lining of the gastrointestinal system (mucosa) and the kidneys.
 These effects may be worse in ill horses or those with current gastrointestinal injury.

 NSAID Impact on the Horse’s Foregut

 As already noted, the most common side effect of NSAIDs in horses involves harm to the gastrointestinal tract.
 This can include the stomach and the small intestine, collectively known as the foregut.